mkdocs/mkdocs/docs/dev-guide/plugins.md

 Note that registering a plugin does not activate it.
 The user still needs to tell MkDocs to use it via the config.

+### Publishing a Plugin

+You should publish a package on [PyPI], then add it to the [Catalog] for discoverability.
+Plugins are strongly recommended to have a unique plugin name (entry point name) according to the catalog.

 [BasePlugin]:#baseplugin
 [config]: ../user-guide/configuration.md#plugins
 [entry point]: #entry-point